kkkrist/chromium-extension-service/README.md

 }
 ```

-The service will then store the following info in the database:
+The service will then store the following document in the database:

 ```json
 {